CFYL/CParts/README.txt

 ----------Install----------
 Manual:	1.
 Make sure you have Module manager and Waterfall installed.
 They are hard dependencies of CParts.
-	2. Extract CParts_v1.1.0 / GameData / CParts to your game Kerbal Space Program / GameData / CParts
+	2. Extract CParts_v1.1.0 / GameData / CParts to your game Kerbal Space Program / GameData / CParts.
-	3. (Optioanlly) extract CParts_v1.1.0 / Ships / VAB to your game Kerbal Space Program / saves / <savename> / Ships / VAB
+	3. (Optioanlly) go to KerbalX.com and download @CFYL's DFH-1 and CZ-1.

 CKAN:	Then why are you looking at this?
 CKAN should have done it for you.
 If there are problems, contact me on the KSP forums or github.